The Louvre Pyramid and 5 Other Museums Designed by I. M. Pei

-Ioh Ming Pei (貝聿銘) (1917-2019) was a Chinese American modernist architect with international acclaim.
+Ieoh Ming Pei (貝聿銘), known as I. M. Pei (1917-2019) was a Chinese American modernist architect with international acclaim.
 Exciting for art history fans, many of Pei’s buildings are art museums.
 This means you can visit the architecture and the artworks all in one place!
 The cultural institutions which Pei designed reflect the heritage of the objects they contain.
 They integrate with the architectural style of their cities and all bear Pei’s unique character.

-During his life, Pei won all the most important awards, for example the Pritzker Architecture Prize – often called the “architecture’s Nobel.”
-He was born in China, raised in Hong Kong and Shanghai, and lived as an adult in the USA.
+During his life, Pei won all the most important awards: for example, the Pritzker Architecture Prize – often called the “architecture’s Nobel.”
+He was born in China, raised in Hong Kong and Shanghai, and lived his adult life in the USA.
 Pei died at the age of 102 in May 2019 and had three children, seven grandchildren, and five great-grandchildren.

-1. The East Building at Washington’s National Gallery of Art
+1. East Building at Washington’s National Gallery of Art

 In 1948 Pei began his career as an architect with the New York firm Webb and Knapp.
-Then, in the 1950s Pei and his team designed the East Building at the National Gallery of Art, Washington.
+Then, in the 1950s he created his first art museum.
+The architect and his team designed the East Building at the National Gallery of Art, Washington DC.
 The modernist design clearly signals the collection of contemporary artworks.
 Additionally, the choice of Tennessee pink marble from the same quarries that provided for the West building makes it a natural addendum.

 2. Louvre Pyramid

-In 1981, the president of France chose Pei to join the team renovating the Louvre.
-At first, the pyramid addition in the courtyard drew criticism for its contrast to the neoclassical architecture.
+In 1981, the president of France chose Ieoh Ming Pei to join the team renovating the Louvre.
+At first, the pyramid addition in the courtyard drew criticism for its contrast to the Neoclassical architecture.
 However, today, it is one of the most iconic tourist spots in Paris.